TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-3.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the TAIP.-->

-This provides the messaging details for a simple virtual asset transfer between two parties as part of a Transaction Authorization Protocol flow.
+This specification provides the messaging details for a simple virtual asset transfer between two parties as part of a Transaction Authorization Protocol flow.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This provides transaction related metadata about a virtual asset transaction, for use as part of the Authorization Flow in TAP.
-It is primarily intended to support the transfer of an amount of a fungible or non fungible token from an originator to a beneficiary.
-This TAIP only specifies the specifics of a Transfer and not the full Authorization Flow which can be found in [TAIP-4].
+This TAIP contains a specification for a metadata message about a virtual asset transaction for use as part of the Authorization Flow in TAP.

+The primary type of transaction this defines supports the transfer of an amount of a fungible or non-fungible token from an originator to a beneficiary.

+This TAIP only specifies the specifics of a Transfer rather than the complete Authorization Flow, as defined in [TAIP-4].

 ## Motivation
 <!--The motivation is critical for TAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the TAIP solves.
 TAIP submissions without sufficient motivation may be rejected outright.-->
 The Asset Transfer is a simple chain-agnostic representation of a typical virtual asset transaction and its parties.
 The vast majority of transactions performed by both custodial services and self-hosted wallets fall under this classification.

-To support the widest amount of digital assets, it is based on existing [Chain Agnostic standards][ChainAgnostic] such as [CAIP-10 Account Identifiers][CAIP-10] and [CAIP-19 Asset Identifiers][CAIP-19].
+This specification builds on existing [Chain Agnostic standards][ChainAgnostic] such as [CAIP-10 Account Identifiers][CAIP-10] and [CAIP-19 Asset Identifiers][CAIP-19].

 For developers of new blockchain protocols and token standards, make sure that you implement these and list them on the [Chainagnostic Namespaces](https://namespaces.chainagnostic.org) page for reference.

 ## Specification
 <!--The technical specification should describe the standard in detail.
 The specification should be detailed enough to allow competing, interoperable implementations. -->